nextcloud/documentserver_community/README.md

 - List added fonts `occ documentserver:fonts`
 - Remove an dded font `occ documentserver:fonts --remove myfont.ttf`

+## Self signed certificates

+If your nextcloud is using a self signed certificate for https, you'll need to import the certificate into nextcloud's certificate store to make the documentserver work.

+    occ security:certificates:import /path/to/certificate.crt

 ## Setup from git

 - clone the repo into the Nextcloud app directory